 Where to study in Birmingham

-Birmingham is well served for higher education with four universities, the prestigious University of Birmingham, a leafy redbrick campus in the suburbs, plus Aston University, Birmingham City University and Newman University College.
+Birmingham is well served for higher education with four universities, the prestigious University of Birmingham, leafy redbrick campus in the suburbs, plus Aston University, Birmingham City University and Newman University College.

 Aston University is home to Birmingham Science Park and plays an active part in supporting the city’s tech industry, while Birmingham City University (BCU) is a hub of creativity with a strong focus on media and arts, and now boasts a state-of-the-art new home for its School of Media and Institute of Art and Design on the edge of the city centre and Digbeth, complete with professional standard production, filming and broadcasting facilities.